 The last step is scanning with decent anti-malware programs and deleting all the files associated with Windows Shield Center.
 I recommend Spyhunter or Malwarebytes Anti-Malware for that, though there are other superb programs for that, like Hitman Pro, Emsisoft Anti-Malware, etc. Full versions of these programs have likely blocked WIndows Shield Center from infecting your PC and saved lots of time.

-for Windows Shield Center detection
+Automatic Windows Shield Center removal tools

 Manual Windows Shield Center removal